 What is Beadwork?

 Beadwork is an ancient form of artwork.
-It's been around for thousands of years and has roots in a all sorts of cultures.
+It's been around for thousands of years and has roots in many different cultures all over the world.

 Beadwork is also simple, but complicated.
 It's simple because, as stated above, it's art that is created with beads.
 It's complicated because there are so many different ways of doing this.